BL0CK-X/theblockchainapi-go-wrapper/docs/NFTMintRequest.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetWaitForConfirmation

+`func (o *NFTMintRequest) GetWaitForConfirmation() bool`

+GetWaitForConfirmation returns the WaitForConfirmation field if non-nil, zero value otherwise.

+### GetWaitForConfirmationOk

+`func (o *NFTMintRequest) GetWaitForConfirmationOk() (*bool, bool)`

+GetWaitForConfirmationOk returns a tuple with the WaitForConfirmation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWaitForConfirmation

+`func (o *NFTMintRequest) SetWaitForConfirmation(v bool)`

+SetWaitForConfirmation sets WaitForConfirmation field to given value.

+### HasWaitForConfirmation

+`func (o *NFTMintRequest) HasWaitForConfirmation() bool`

+HasWaitForConfirmation returns a boolean if a field has been set.

 ### GetWallet

 `func (o *NFTMintRequest) GetWallet() Wallet`